-All ACCS schools follow the Trivium, which is comprised of three stages: the Grammar stage, the Dialectic stage, and the Rhetoric stage.
+Veritas follows the Trivium, which is comprised of three stages: the Grammar stage, the Dialectic stage, and the Rhetoric stage.

 a.
 The Grammar Stage:

 The Grammar stage lasts from Kindergarten to roughly sixth grade.
 In this stage, children learn the grammar, or basic facts about many different subjects, with a concentration after 2 Grade on Latin Grammar.
 Much of the learning is done by memorization and classroom chants and singing which children enjoy greatly at this age.